bmartel/phperclip/README.md

 	Phperclip::getPublicUriById($id, $options);
 ```

-You can also retrieve a collection of image, optionally by the clippable it belongs to, file mimetype, or slot.
+You can also retrieve a collection of files, optionally by the clippable it belongs to, file mimetype, or slot.
 Phperclip will return a collection of `TippingCanoe\Phperclip\Model\File`.

 ```
   Phperclip::getFilesFor($clippable, $mimetypes, $slot);
 ```

 When retrieving files from Phperclip, it's helpful to remember that anywhere you see "clippable" is optional and omitting it or providing null means _"global"_.
 Similarly, "options" is also optional and omitting this value, providing null or an empty array will mean _"the original file"_.